 The U.S. Department of Education has established new regulations to prevent fraud and abuse in the Federal Pell Grant Program by identifying students with unusual enrollment histories.
 Some students with an unusual enrollment history (UEH) have legitimate reasons for their enrollment at multiple institutions.
 However, the Central Piedmont Financial Aid Office is required to review files of students with unusual enrollment history to determine future federal financial aid eligibility.
 If selected by the Department of Education (via the FAFSA), a resolution must be determined before they can receive financial aid.

 Definition of Unusual Enrollment History

-- The CPCC Financial Aid Office notifies students who are selected by the Department of Education for unusual enrollment.
+- The Central Piedmont Financial Aid Office notifies students who are selected by the Department of Education for unusual enrollment.

-- Those students must complete the Unusual Enrollment History Appeal Form accessed from the Forms Quick Links on the Financial Aid website and provide a copy of all transcripts from previous institutions attended during the past three years.
+- Those students must complete the Unusual Enrollment History Appeal Form and provide a copy of all transcripts from previous institutions attended during the past three years.
 They must have received academic credit at any school, while receiving the Federal Pell Grant, during those relevant academic years.

 - The Financial Aid Office verifies whether academic credit was obtained at each school during the relevant years.

-If so, students are notified that the requirement is satisfied.
+Students are notified when the requirement is satisfied.
 If students failed to receive academic credit at any institution during the relevant award years, their federal and state financial is denied and they are notified.

 Steps to Appeal Denial of Financial Aid

-- a letter explaining the unusual enrollment history, and
+- A letter explaining the unusual enrollment history

 All appeal forms and documentation are reviewed by the Financial Aid Office, before notifying students of the decision.